 Is online gambling legal in New Jersey?

+With New Jersey's prominent gambling history, it's hard to imagine that this state didn't allow online gambling until quite recently.
 To discuss the issue of legal online gambling in the US, one first must visit the history of the Federal Wire Act and why it exists in the first place.
-Legal online poker is regulated and governed by two different laws in the United States government.

 In modern society, our everyday life requires the use of the internet which relies on interstate wire communications.
 Therefore, this law has some jurisdiction over online gambling.

-There was a re-modification of the Federal Wire Act in 2011, where the US Department of Justice (DOJ) reached a consensus that interstate transmission of wire communications not related to sports contests would no longer pertain to the Federal Wire Act law.
-This excluded all forms of online gambling outside of sports betting.
-The act would no longer have a voice over online gambling.
+In April of 2011, online poker was shut down across the country.
+There was a re-modification of the Federal Wire Act in December of 2011, where the US Department of Justice (DOJ) reached a consensus that interstate transmission of wire communications not related to sports contests would no longer pertain to the Federal Wire Act law.

 NJ online casino sites are licensed through Atlantic City casinos.
 The law grants the land-based casinos in New Jersey the right to apply for a permit to start an online gaming site through partnerships with iGaming providers or operators.

 The three types of licenses available are as follows: